SigireddyBalasai/AsyncPywhatKit/README.md

 ## Installation and Supported Versions

-PyWhatKit is available on PyPi:
+AsyncPywhatKit is available on PyPi:

 ```bash
 python3 -m pip install AsyncPywhatKit